Mark-MDO47/expt_AdaFruit_TTL666_display/README.md

 Somehow my ESP32-S3 did not respond to a double-tap on reset, so I did a factory reset and reloaded the UF2 bootloader.
 I followed the instructions here and it worked the first time.
 - https://learn.adafruit.com/adafruit-qualia-esp32-s3-for-rgb666-displays/install-uf2-bootloader

 I downloaded the MU editor as per instructions.
 It connected up to the ESP32-S3 board and its serial port.
-No red LED though.
+No red LED though.<BR>
+Looks like sometimes I need to reset after saving new code MU.